jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 # How to use production mode

-The production mode is implemented using a node feature called [package conditions](https://nodejs.org/docs/latest-v15.x/api/packages.html#packages_resolving_user_conditions).

-Let's see an example with the `index.js` file below.
+Let's take an example with the `index.js` file below.

 ```js
 import { DEV } from "#env"